ipsavitsky/ethonline2025/API_ENDPOINTS.md

-# AuditChain API Endpoints Specification
+# Watson API Endpoints Specification

-This document describes all API endpoints that the Go backend needs to implement for the AuditChain frontend.
+This document describes all API endpoints that the Go backend needs to implement for the Watson frontend.

 ## Base URL